Department of Electrical Engineering, IIT Bombay

 Example

-An expression that ends with a semicolon evaluates to ()
+An expression that ends with a semicolon evaluates to (), the unit type

 All branches should return the same type